DuncanRitchie/DuncanRitchie/README.md

 # Hi.
 I’m Duncan Ritchie.
 I am a software developer with five years’ experience.
-I’m knowledgeable of HTML, CSS, JavaScript, TypeScript, Excel, Sql, Java, and C#.
+I’m knowledgeable of HTML, CSS, JavaScript, TypeScript, Excel, and C#.

 I studied for twenty-four weeks at the web development bootcamp Code Nation, and I worked for the R&D company Information Catalyst.
-This enabled me to fulfil an apprenticeship.
+This enabled me to fulfil an apprenticeship and I was kept on at the company for two years after that.
+If you know of a role I can fill, please let me know.

 Code I wrote for my apprenticeship is on [my second GitHub account](https://github.com/DuncanRitchie2).